US STOCKS-Dow, S&P 500 fall on Fed nervousness; Nasdaq inches up

 By Caroline Valetkevitch

-March 17 The Dow and the S&P 500 fell on Tuesday as materials shares declined and nervousness increased ahead of a Federal Reserve statement, while the Nasdaq ended higher.
+March 17 The Dow and S&P 500 fell on Tuesday as commodity-related shares declined and nervousness increased ahead of a Federal Reserve statement, while the Nasdaq ended higher.

 After the bell, shares of Oracle rose 3.4 percent to $44.33 following results.

-Investors were anxious as the Federal Open Market Committee kicked off a two-day policy meeting, to be followed by a statement from Fed Chair Janet Yellen Wednesday afternoon.
+Investors were anxious as the Federal Open Market Committee kicked off its two-day meeting, to be followed by a statement from Chair Janet Yellen Wednesday afternoon.

-Most economists expect the Fed to remove a pledge to be "patient" about raising interest rates from its statement.
-Market strategists said with or without a change in the language, the Fed may still be on track to raise rates as early as June.
+Most economists expect the Fed to remove a pledge to be "patient" about raising interest rates from its statement, but analysts said the Fed may still be on track to raise rates by June.

-"People are waiting for the Fed to provide some degree of clarity," said Michael O'Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.
+"If they're still on pace for a mid-year move, whatever language they use doesn't make a difference," said Michael O'Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.

-In addition to anxiety about the Fed statement, options expiration on Friday may have contributed to the day's volatility, said Bruce Zaro, chief technical strategist, Bolton Global Asset Management in Boston.
+The benchmark S&P 500 index on Monday had seen its biggest percentage gain since Feb.
+3.

-While higher rates would be a sign of strength in the U.S. economy, some investors question whether the economy is strong enough to handle increased borrowing costs.
+While higher rates are a sign of strength in the U.S. economy, some investors question whether the economy is strong enough to handle the increased borrowing costs.

-The S&P 500's pullback followed its biggest percentage gain since Feb.
-3 on Monday.

 Johnson & Johnson weighed most heavily on the S&P 500 with a 1.2 percent decline to $99.89.

-Also boosting the Nasdaq, shares in American Airlines jumped 6.9 percent to $53.69 after an announcement that it would join the S&P 500.
+Also boosting the Nasdaq, shares in American Airlines rose 6.9 percent to $53.69 after an announcement that it would join the S&P 500.

 About 6.1 billion shares changed hands on U.S. exchanges, below the 6.6 billion average for the month to date, according to BATS Global Markets.